 Women can take part in any observational study before or in conjunction with C-STICH2.
-Trials of investigational medicinal products will be discussed on a case-by-case basis, by referral to BCTU and discussed with the CI.
+Trials of preterm birth interventions and investigational medicinal products will be discussed on a case-by-case basis, by referral to BCTU and discussed with the CI.